mrprogre/data-generator/README.md

-random-data-generator
+portable-random-data-generator
 ----

-Generation of random data of various types for training analysts (yes, I know about generatedata.com)
+Generation of random data of various types for training analysts (no internet required)

 Java must be installed on the computer: